-Create Stunning Pottery With A Rustic Look
+Create Stunning Pottery With Red Iron Oxide Washes

 In this article, we will explore iron oxide washes and how to use them to create beautiful ceramic pieces that capture the imagination.

-If you’re a potter looking to use Red Iron Oxide in your work, you’ve come to the right place!
-Red Iron Oxide is a naturally occurring mineral that is commonly used as a pigment in ceramics because of its rich reddish-brown color.
-It is often used as a wash to add bold hues to your pottery and highlight the texture.
 An oxide wash is a watered-down mixture of pigment that can be brushed or sprayed onto clay surfaces before firing.
 The wash creates an earthy, rustic look that can range from subtle to bold, depending on the amount and application method used.
 Red iron oxide wash can be used on both greenware and bisque and can be applied alone or in combination with other colors.

 Going forward, I’ll be referring to Red Iron Oxide as just Iron Oxides or Oxides (as there is more than just red iron oxide in color and oxides consist of different minerals) IE Copper, or Manganese.